A Confluence of Remedy

-Natural building as a way of restoring personal, social, and environmental health
+Natural Building to improve personal, social, and environmental health

 One of the simplest and most effective ways to restore balance, harmony and health to our world is to create our shelter utilizing natural materials from our local environment.
 Not only do we save energy by reducing production, shipping and storage of manufactured materials… but the materials themselves – particularly the combinations of clay, sand, plant-fibre and water, are very health enhancing to work with.
 Furthermore, because certain aspects of a natural building process are suitable for involvement of all ages, all members of the family and community can work together to create comfortable, healthy, durable low cost shelter.